Communication complexity: Lifting

 A simple modification of the Raz–McKenzie lifting theorem gives a lower bound of $\Delta \cdot D(g)$ on the logarithm of the size of a protocol tree for computing $f \circ g$, where $\Delta$ is the depth of the optimal decision tree for $f$.
 Garg, Göös, Kamath and Sokolov extended this to the DAG-like setting, and used their result to obtain monotone circuit lower bounds.
 The same technique has also yielded applications to proof complexity.

 A different type of lifting is exemplified by Sherstov's pattern matrix method, which gives a lower bound on the quantum communication complexity of $f \circ g$, where g is a modified indexing gadget, in terms of the approximate degree of f.
-The approximate degree of a Boolean function is the minimal degree of a polynomial which approximates the function on all Boolean points up to an additive error of 1/3.
+The approximate degree of a Boolean function is the minimal degree of a polynomial that approximates the function on all Boolean points up to an additive error of 1/3.

-In contrast to the Raz–McKenzie proof which uses the method of simulation, Sherstov's proof takes a dual witness to the approximate degree of f and gives a lower bound on the quantum query complexity of $f \circ g$ using the generalized discrepancy method.
+In contrast to the Raz–McKenzie proof, which uses the method of simulation, Sherstov's proof takes a dual witness to the approximate degree of f and gives a lower bound on the quantum query complexity of $f \circ g$ using the generalized discrepancy method.
 The dual witness for the approximate degree of f is a lower bound witness for the approximate degree obtained via LP duality.
 This dual witness is massaged into other objects constituting data for the generalized discrepancy method.

 Another example of this approach is the work of Pitassi and Robere, in which an algebraic gap is lifted to a lower bound on Razborov's rank measure.
 The result is a strongly exponential lower bound on the monotone circuit complexity of an explicit function, obtained via the Karchmer–Wigderson characterization of monotone circuit size in terms of communication complexity.